1995parham-learning/1995parham-learning.github.io/content/concepts/Network Namespace.md

 sudo ip link set dev veth0 up
 ```

-Then you can ping the other end and also ping IP addresses
+Then you can ping the other end and also ping IP addresses that are accessible on the root namespace.